svenbot42/azure.isnowhere.org/input/posts/deleting-github-actions.md

 ---
-Title: Deleting old CI/CD Acrions for Azure in GitHub
+Title: Deleting old CI/CD Actions for Azure in GitHub
 Lead: There is no delete in team
 Published: 12/27/2022
 Tags: [web, fx]
 ---

-I had to redo my azure CI/CD because M$ removed my old static web site (cleaning out old MSDN licensed resources).
+I had to redo my azure CI/CD action because M$ removed my old static web site (cleaning out old MSDN licensed resources).
 I now had two actions in my repository and only one worked.
+There does not seem to be any delete function in the github interface for actions.

 This is how I deleted the old action.